rafgraph/react-interactive/README.md

 Note that:

-- `commonActiveClassName` is added when in any active state.
+- `activeClassName` is added when in any active state.
 This is in addition to the specific `[input]ActiveClassName`.
-- `commonFocusClassName` is added when in any focus state.
+- `focusClassName` is added when in any focus state.
 This is in addition to the specific `focusFrom[input]ClassName`.
 - `disabledClassName` is added when the [`disabled` boolean prop](#disabled-boolean) is true, in which case none of the other interactive `className` props are applied.

 ---